vercel/vercel/errors/scaling-path-alias.md

 #### Possible Ways to Fix It

 Path aliases are routes to instances.
-So instances can be scaled independent from eachother.
+Instances can be scaled independent from eachother.
 You can view path aliases by running `now alias ls <id>`.

 Documentation for Path Aliases can be found [here](https://zeit.co/docs/features/path-aliases).